prometheusresearch/baseline-codebase/src/rex.forms/README.rst

 ``scrollToTopOnPage``
   Scroll at the top of the form on page transition. (default: ``true``)

+``widgetTypes``
+  Widget configuration.
+A mapping from instrument type to an array of suitable widgets.
+One can use ``Rex.Forms.widgetTypes`` as a base to customize configuration.

+``readOnlyWidgetTypes``
+  Read-only widget configuration.
+A mapping from instrument type to an array of suitable widgets.
+One can use ``Rex.Forms.readOnlyWidgetTypes`` as a base to customize configuration.

 To remove form from DOM call ``unmount()`` method::

   form.unmount()